TuringLang/AdvancedVI.jl/docs/src/advi.md

 ![](advi_stl_elbo.svg)

 We can see that the noise of the STL estimator becomes smaller as VI converges.
-However, the difference in speed of convergence may not always be significant.
+However, the speed of convergence may not always be significantly different.

 ## References